The Best Length Rod for Kayak Fishing – 5 Tips!

 Casting topwater frogs or plugs into small, tiny openings and lighter baits to match the forage in these waters is much easier with a shorter rod!

 You’ll also find that the shorter rods are easier to handle if you’re fishing around boat docks, ropes, and cables.
-A very popular fishing technique is to “skip” baits back beneath docks to fish protected and hiding in the shadows.
+A popular fishing technique is to “skip” baits back beneath docks to fish protected in the shadows of the dock.

 Shorter rods excel in these areas!